 Indeed, the MA-1000 is good for most instruments but works best with the older sounding orchestras because of the vintage sonic texture and very low noise.

 We found many useful dynamics in the classic characteristics of the MA-1000.
-But that said: it is a thoroughly modern condenser mic that is worth 100 of those cheap import mics that so often flood the music instrument market.
+But that said: it is a thoroughly modern condenser mic that is worth 100 of those cheap import mics that so often flood the musical instrument market.
 Those are the ones with the price tag around $200 or so.
-The MA-1000 may be ten times the money, but we found it worth it.
+The MA-1000 maybe ten times the money, but we found it worth it.